 In fall 2018, community members began organizing to form the Tulsa Community Remembrance Coalition.
 The coalition is made up of several individuals and organizations throughout Tulsa, including the Historic Vernon African Methodist Episcopal Church, the Terence Crutcher Foundation, the African Ancestral Society, and the Black Wall Street Times.
 Coalition members have been active in advocating for justice and truth-telling for years through protests against police violence, community dialogues, guided tours of Tulsa’s Greenwood District, and outreach to Tulsa educators and students.

-As part of EJI’s Community Remembrance Project, the coalition has also been hosting community soil collection events in remembrance of victims of the 1921 massacre and plans to open a local soil exhibit at the Vernon AME Church.
+As part of EJI’s Community Remembrance Project, the coalition has also been hosting community soil collection events in remembrance of victims of the 1921 massacre.

 With a statewide commitment to recognizing the 1921 massacre, the coalition has been engaged in pushing the community to acknowledge the history as well as the legacy of the violence in Tulsa.
 The coalition believes deeply in sharing the narratives of our painful past that go untold, because it is only by facing the truth of our past that we are able to make progress toward justice.